Planned Giving is a way for you to participate in the future of the Newport Wilderness Society

 - Bequest via a living trust which provides you with control of your funds during your lifetime and is a revocable gift during your life.

-- A life insurance policy naming the Newport Wilderness Society as beneficiary and owner of the policy results in a large gift with little cost, and there may be tax advantages.
+- A life insurance policy naming the Newport Wilderness Society as beneficiary or owner of the policy results in a large gift with little cost, and there may be tax advantages.

-- Designation of Newport Wilderness Society as a beneficiary in a Retirement Plan or IRA may avoid huge tax burdens while benefiting the Newport Wilderness Society.
+- Designation of Newport Wilderness Society as a beneficiary in a Retirement Plan or IRA may avoid large tax burdens while benefiting the Newport Wilderness Society.

 - Charitable Remainder Annuity Trust, Charitable Remainder Trust and Charitable Lead Trust may provide a tax advantage while benefiting the Newport Wilderness Society.

-Contact your financial planner, or estate attorney, to further explore the various options.
-Please contact the Newport Wilderness Society, at PO Box 187, Ellison Bay, WI 54210 to let us know you have included us in your planned giving.
+Contact your financial planner or estate attorney to further explore the best options for you and your heirs.
+Please contact the Newport Wilderness Society (PO Box 187, Ellison Bay, WI 54210) to let us know you have included us in your planned giving.